 Plain or Ringlets.
 Parts 12 and 13.
 London: Bradbury and Evans.-This clever, sketchy, humorous, witty, sarcastic production, which carries considerable typographical drollery in the very printing of its title, progresses in interest and smartness.
 The odd combination of meanness and stinginess with reckless waste and extravagance, so often met with in real life, is well hit off in chapter xxi, on "The Ducal Difficulties."
 "The duke was a great economist up to a sovereign.
 This sum exceeded, he went right over head in extravagance.
 He would criticise the board at a toll-bar from top to bottom, to be sure he wasn't defrauded of a halfpenny, while he would think nothing of ordering a couple of hundred pounds worth of cut flowers for an evening party.
-'Flat,' said his Grace to Mr. Hydrangea, the Bayswater flowing as he account ind that remine on a town of inspection of the florist, as he accompanied that genius on a tour of inspection of the reception rooms, on the evening of a great London ball; 'Flat,' re-peated he, as they got into the drawing-room, 'Don't know, your Grace,' replied Mr. Hydrangea, 'there are £200 worth of exotics there.'
-'Then put £200 worth more,' replied the Duke, without a moment's hesitation: 'How much?' exclaims he, cantering up to Purbeck bar, on his way home from half a day's hunting at Sandforth Heath.
-'Tup-pence,' replied old deaf Turner, the toll-keeper, holding out his hand for the money.
-'Tuppence! it is but three halfpence, surely!' replied the Duke, pulling up, and going attentively through the list on the board-broad-wheels, narrow-wheels, exemptions, and all.
+'Flat,' said his Grace to Mr. Hydrangea, the Bayswater florist, as he accompanied that genius on a tour of inspection of the reception rooms, on the evening of a great London ball; 'Flat,' repeated he, as they got into the drawing-room, 'Don't know, your Grace,' replied Mr. Hydrangea,' there are £200 worth of exotics there.'
+'Then put £200 worth more,' replied the Duke, without a moment's hesitation.....'How much ?' exclaims he, cantering up to Purbeck bar, on his way home from half a day's hunting at Sandforth Heath.
+'Tuppence,' replied old deaf Turner, the toll-keeper, holding out his hand for the money.
+'Tuppence! it is but three halfpence, surely !' replied the Duke, pulling up, and going attentively through the list on the board-broad-wheels, narrow-wheels, exemptions, and all.
 'Ah, well; tuppence it is,' at length replied he, coming to the horse department.
-'There's your money!' adding, as he cantered away, 'The man who would rehume of a single half some would web us of all I'm worth in would rob me of a single halfpenny would rob me of all I'm worth in the world ;' 'He who is faithful in little is faithful in much,' &c."
+'There's your money !' adding, as he cantered away, 'The man who would rob me of a single halfpenny would rob me of all I'm worth in the world ;' ' He who is faithful in little is faithful in much,' &c."

 Routledge's Illustrated Natural History.
 London and New York: Routledge, Warne, and Routledge.
 Part 18.-This admirably compiled and profusely illustrated work increases its claims on popular patronage in every number.
 The present one is occupied entirely with birds, commencing with the red-throated falcon, and ending with the snowy owl.
 The book ought to be in every library.

 The Eclectic.
-August, 1860.-The present number opens with Paper No. 2, on "The Oxford School," in which the doctrines of Dr. Chalmers, Dr. Buckland, Mr. Hugh Miller and the Ray Mr. C. W. Goodwin, M. A.
+August, 1860.-The present number opens with Paper No. 2, on "The Oxford School," in which the doctrines of Dr. Chalmers, with wood-cuts, and contains an excellent assortment of articles on subjects connected with the fine arts.
+"The English Caricaturists and George Cruikshank," "The Early Days of Wilkie," and "Mediæval Manners," will be read with interest.